- Jobber Blueprint /

 3. Learn the language of accounting

 “The best advice I have ever received is that the language of business is accounting.
 If you can’t read the scoreboard, you can’t know the score.
 And if you don’t know the score, you can’t tell the winners from the losers.
-I got this from working with Keith Cunningham (see the video below).” —Kevin Simpson, Executive Business Coach
+I got this from working with Keith Cunningham (see the video below).” — Kevin Simpson, Executive Business Coach

-4. Become a student of your numbers
+4. Know your numbers

 “We got into business to make a profit.
 The problem in the home service industry is that the majority of contractors do not charge enough for their services because they do not have a firm grasp on what they need to charge to make a profit.
-You don’t set your price upon what the competition is charging.
+You don’t set your price based on what the competition is charging.
 You set your price based on the profit you want to make and all the costs associated with running your business.

 There are hundreds of line items (expenses) to pay for in your home service business.
 You need to account for every one of them.
 I have learned to become a student of my numbers and know all the costs in my business.
 If you are not on top of your numbers, everyone in your company will get paid except for YOU the business owner.

 The podcast I like to listen to to help train my mindset in this is the ‘Wealthy Contractor Podcast.’
 It talks about pricing and how, as business owners, we need to be on top of our numbers.
-A key responsibility of being a business owner is knowing your economic business model and ensuring that your business makes a profit.”
+A key responsibility of being a business owner is knowing your economic business model and ensuring that your business makes a profit.” — Dave Moerman, Revive Washing

 5. Focus on recurring revenue instead of one-time gains

 “I love the book The Automatic Customer.
 It talks about creating a recurring revenue stream in any business.
-Create greater value in your business for now and when it’s time to sell later.”
+Create greater value in your business for now and when it’s time to sell later.” — Michael Walker, Spiffy Bin LLC

 6. Always, always price for profit

 “When you’re starting up, it’s easy to think that you can charge less than everyone else.
-Then you get to the end of the year and realise that you haven’t made any profit after all the expenses are accounted for.
+Then you get to the end of the year and realize that you haven’t made any profit after all the expenses are accounted for.
 My best bit of advice is to charge enough and always charge at least what the competition charges.
 And always expect your costs to be higher than you budgeted for.

 Network, network, network as much as possible, Facebook is a good starting point.
-Even having a chat with the local competition can often lead to work.” —Robbie Lynn, Premier Lawns
+Even having a chat with the local competition can often lead to work.” — Robbie Lynn, Premier Lawns

 7. Don’t neglect your personal life and wellbeing

-“My finance professor in college said on the first day of class, ‘if you don’t remember anything else from this class, remember to invest in your marriage.’
-He’d made tens of millions serving as a former CEO and chair on several boards and he’d also been divorced 3x so he very much spoke from the heart.”
+“My finance professor in college said on the first day of class, ‘If you don’t remember anything else from this class, remember to invest in your marriage.’
+He’d made tens of millions serving as a former CEO and chair on several boards and he’d also been divorced 3x so he very much spoke from the heart.” — Kris Cook, KC Power Clean

 8. Get yourself out of the field

 “The best financial advice I ever received was from my mentor, who told me to learn to bill other people’s time.
-My time is finite.” —Hunter Kipps, Kipps Kustom Scapes
+My time is finite.” — Hunter Kipps, Kipps Kustom Scapes

 Hiring others to do the work—whether that means more technicians in the field, office staff, or project managers—frees up your time, so you can delegate, scale, and increase your business’ equity.